 - It helps women to become financially self-reliant.

 - The regular meetings of the group provide a platform to discuss and act on a variety of social issues such as health, nutrition, domestic violence, etc.

 We hope “CBSE Notes Class 10 Economics Chapter 3 – Money and Credit” helped you in your studies.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 , watch the below video

 Frequently Asked Questions on CBSE Class 10 Economics Chapter 3 Money and Credit

 How many currencies are there in the world?

 A total of 180 currencies are recognised by the United Nations.

 What is the use of Self Help Groups?